The startling stories of six plane crash sole survivors after India Air tragedy

 Who: Mailen Diaz Almaguer, aged 19

-Onboard was 105 people, including at last five children, according to reports.
-The plane had been headed to Holguin, Cuba.
+Onboard were 105 people, including at last five children, according to reports.
+The plane had been en route to Holguin, Cuba.

-Three passengers were sent to Calixto Garcia Hospital alive, but only Mailen Diaz Almaguer survived.
+Three passengers were sent to Calixto Garcia Hospital alive, but only Almaguer survived.
 During 70 days of treatment to save her life, her left leg was amputated.

 Join our commenting forum